waste-of-kindergarten/xpython37-v0.1/python/Doc/reference/simple_stmts.rst

      File "<stdin>", line 4, in <module>
    RuntimeError: Something bad happened

-A similar mechanism works implicitly if a new exception is raised when an exception is already being handled.
-An exception may be handled when an :keyword:`except` or :keyword:`finally` clause, or a :keyword:`with` statement, is used.
-The previous exception is then attached as the new exception's :attr:`__context__` attribute::
+A similar mechanism works implicitly if an exception is raised inside an exception handler or a :keyword:`finally` clause: the previous exception is then attached as the new exception's :attr:`__context__` attribute::

    >>> try: